samrahm/basic-calculator-with-ts/README.md

 - **HTML**: Used for structuring the calculator layout.
 - **CSS**: For styling the calculator, including buttons, display, and layout.
-- **JavaScript**: For handling logic, including appending numbers, operators, performing calculations, and updating the display dynamically.
+- **TypeScript**: For handling logic, including appending numbers, operators, performing calculations, and updating the display dynamically.

 ---